exyl-exe/ydis/README.md

 # Ydis #
+This tool has not been updated for 2.2 and will never be.
+Use alternatives like the deathtracker mod from geode.

+## Former readme
 Setup download : https://github.com/exyl-exe/ydis/releases/download/v1.1/ydis-setup.exe

 Ydis is a software that records attempts in Geometry Dash and can display statistics about played levels (total playtime, pass rate per percent ...)